Ada-Developers-Academy/daily-curriculum/topic_resources/hangman.md

 | ____|___
 ```

-## Silver
+## Lunch
 - Display the letters that have already been guessed before each player guesses a new letter.
 - Use the colorze gem to make each piece of the hangman a different color.

-## Gold
+## Dinner
 - Ensure the user is not penalized for guessing the same letter more than once.
 - Allow the user to choose their difficulty level: higher levels will have words or phrases with more letters.
 You determine the specific logic that will deterine a low, medium, high level, for example.
 - Handle inappropriate user input.
 For example, what happens when a user enters an exclamation point.

-## Platinum
-- Make your program accept a command line argument that is a file name.
-This file will contain CSV data of words to be used in the game.
-Your program must accept and be able to use any CSV file that is formatted according to the sample.
-Ensure that the difficulty level functionality from the Gold level is still enforced using this new CSV data.
-Note: Refer to LRTHW materials on reading file data.